 Ekiben Bento “Train Bento”Katachiware Japanese Style Tableware

-In the Meiji period, the first ekibentō or ekiben “train station bento” was sold in 1885 at the Utsunomiya Train Station in Japan’s northern Kantō region.
+Ekibentō or ekiben translates to station bento, Eki meaning train and Ben is short for Bento.
+First sold in during the Meiji period (1885), at the Utsunomiya Train Station in Japan’s northern Kantō region.
 The meal consisted of two freshly made onigiri balls, a few slices of pickled daikon radish wrapped in a sheet of bamboo bark.

-Since then, the ekiben bento “train station bento” concept caught on and began popping up at numerous train stations across Japan.
-All offered their own regional versions of the meal with seasonal flavours to feed the many hungry tourists and travellers.
+Since then, the ekiben concept caught on and a little after 1910 they began popping up at numerous train stations across Japan.
+All offered their own types showcasing their regional specialities with fresh seasonal flavours to feed the many hungry tourists and travellers.

-Today the Japanese take pride in their Ekiben, available from most major train stations.
+Ekiben reflects the different culinary traditions of different regions in Japan.
+Today the Japanese look forward to and take pride in their Ekiben, available from most major train stations they are a highlight on travelling through the countryside by train.
 They are available with an abundance of packaging choices, often providing a sample of the area’s culture.
 All are available in convenient containers with many making unique souvenirs.
 They usually include a serving of rice, cooked or raw vegetables and a small portion of meat.
 You can also find Ekiben with sushi, seafood, chicken or beef.
 Some are served hot, others cold.
 Some include drinks, even alcoholic beverages.

 Meaning of Ekiben Bento

 Ekibentō or ekiben (駅弁当 or 駅弁) is made up of two Japanese words, namely ‘eki’ which means a train station and ‘ben’ which stands for a Japanese lunch box.
 An ekiben is a lunch box that is sold at railway stations across Japan.
-They are meant to be eaten on the train and include delicious food items prepared from top quality local ingredients.
+Ekiben reflects the different culinary traditions of different regions in Japan and are meant to be eaten on the train and include delicious food items prepared from top quality local ingredients.

 Specially Prepared Food